New Mexico Medicare Insurance Plans

 New Mexico Medicare Savings Program

-- Specified Low-Income Medicare Beneficiaries (SLIMBs): For individuals with income of at least $973 but less than $1,167 or married couples with income of at least $1,311 but less than $1,573, the state of New Mexico provides payment of premiums for Medicare Part B (an individual must be enrolled in Medicare Part A).
+- Specified Low-Income Medicare Beneficiaries (SLIMBs): For individuals with a monthly income under $1,208 or for couples with monthly income under $1,622 the state of New Mexico provides payment of premiums for Medicare Part B (an individual must be enrolled in Medicare Part A).

-- Qualified Individuals 1 (QI1s): For individuals with income of at least $1,167 per month but not to exceed $1,313 or married couples with a monthly income of at least $1,573 but not exceeding $1,770, the state pays premiums for Medicare Part B.
+- Qualified Individuals (QIs): For individuals with a monthly income under $1,357 or couples with a monthly income under $1,823, the state pays premiums for Medicare Part B.

 State Health Insurance Assistance Program (SHIP)

 The Aging & Disability Resource Center (ADRC) in New Mexico provides services for you in order to help with questions about your Medicare benefits.
 These services are provided via the State Health Insurance Assistance Program (SHIP), funded in part through a grant from the Centers for Medicare and Medicaid Services (CMS).

 New Mexico SHIP provides education, counseling, and information concerning:

 - Medicare Parts A and B (Original Medicare)

 Volunteers and staff are available to help you with your questions and the application process; they do not endorse, sell, or recommend insurance plans.

 In 2016, you may qualify if you have up to $17,820 in yearly income ($24,030 for a married couple).